|This page is

 find a real way of representing glass in this scale.
 One alternative

-method however, which can look very effective, is to paint the windows a light
+method however, which can look very effective, is to paint the

 blue, highlighted with white.
 First paint the window dark blue.
 Add

 some white to the blue and highlight the central part of the window.